 The little tin cup he uses to measure his spirits is called a jigger.
 They are often hourglass-shaped.
-Sometimes, they look like a measurement glass.
-And once in a while, you see one shaped like a grail.

 Just like the bartender’s jigger is a specific tool for a particular task, so are these frameworks.
 And just like no jigger is better than the other, no framework is generally superior.